maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries2.md

 ### Augmented Dickey-Fuller Test

-The Augmented Dickey-Fuller Test (ADF) is an augmented version of the Dickey-Fuller test in the sense that it can test for a more complex ste of time series models.
+The Augmented Dickey-Fuller Test (ADF) is an augmented version of the Dickey-Fuller test in the sense that it can test for a more complex set of time series models.
 For example, consider an ADF on an AR(p) process :

 $$ \Delta_t = \alpha + \theta y_{t-1} + \gamma_1 \Delta y_{t-1} + ... + \gamma_p \Delta y_{t-p} + \epsilon_t $$